-- Unrestricted Cash, Total Current Assets, Total Current Liabilities, Net Assets, Working Capital, and Days of Cash on Hand; - Net Assets as of the end of each of the five most recent fiscal years; - Unrestricted Cash, Net Cash from Operations, Current Debt, Long-Term Debt, and Days of Cash on Hand; - Operating Revenues, Operating Expenses, Nonoperating Income (Loss), and Surplus (Deficit); - Sources of Operating Revenues by amount and percentage of total, including Total DC Funding, Federal Funds, Grants and Other Contributions, and Other Income; - Grants and Other Contributions by amount and per pupil, for each of the three most recent fiscal years and the three-year averages; - Distribution of Operating Expenses by amount and percentage, including Personnel Salaries and Benefits, Direct Student Costs, Occupancy Expenses, and General Expenses; and - Distribution of Operating Expenses by Function by amount and percentage, including Program, General and Administrative, and Fundraising.
+- Unrestricted Cash, Total Current Assets, Total Current Liabilities, Net Assets, Working Capital, and Days of Cash on Hand. - Net Assets as of the end of each of the five most recent FYs. - Unrestricted Cash, Net Cash from Operations, Current Debt, Long-Term Debt, and Days of Cash on Hand. - Operating Revenues, Operating Expenses, Nonoperating Income (Loss), and Surplus (Deficit). - Sources of Operating Revenues by amount and percentage of total, including Total DC Funding, Federal Funds, Grants and Other Contributions, and Other Income. - Grants and Other Contributions by amount and per pupil, for each of the three most recent FYs and the three-year averages. - Distribution of Operating Expenses by amount and percentage, including Personnel Salaries and Benefits, Direct Student Costs, Occupancy Expenses, and General Expenses. - Distribution of Expenses by Function by amount and percentage, including Program, General and Administrative, and Fundraising.